-Airsoft Safety, Part I discussed the history of Airsoft along with the potential for injuries when using Airsoft guns.
-Today’s post addresses a hopefully obvious danger with Airsoft and provides some basic rules for Airsoft safety.
+Airsoft Safety, Part I discusses the basic safety issues involving Airsoft guns.
+This post addresses a hopefully obvious danger with Airsoft and provides some ground rules for Airsoft safety.

 Stating the Obvious

 Because Airsoft guns look and feel so realistic, they make great training tools for the military and police.
-At the same time, because Airsoft guns look and feel so realistic, they create an interesting social issue – or public safety issue – at the same time.
+For that same reason, they also create an interesting social issue and public safety concern.

-Most states require Airsoft users to be at least 18 in order to purchase and own an Airsoft gun.
+Most states require Airsoft owners to be at least 18 to purchase and own an Airsoft gun.
 However, those under 18 can use Airsoft guns with permission from a parent or legal guardian.

-While most adults play Airsoft games do so in a controlled environment, many younger users do not simply because of transportation availability.
-Instead, younger Airsoft users are often seen in residential neighborhood playing their games in backyards they can walk or ride bikes to.
+While most adults who play Airsoft games do so in a controlled environment, many younger users cannot because of transportation availability.
+Instead, younger Airsoft users are often seen in residential neighborhoods and other places they can walk or ride bikes to.

-In a day and age where young kids are shooting others with real guns, kids – actually anyone – carrying Airsoft guns that look like real guns can potentially be perceived as threats.
-No one wants someone getting killed because an Airsoft gun was mistaken – even rightfully so – for a real gun.
+In a day and age where school and other public shootings are frequent, carrying Airsoft guns that look like real guns can potentially be perceived as threats.
+No one wants someone getting killed because an Airsoft gun was mistaken for a real gun.

 The simple solution involves always treating Airsoft guns as real guns and developing an understanding and respect for firearms.
 This goes for youth and adults alike.

-In addition to this understanding and respect, Airsoft King also recommends the following for preventing any mistaken identity between Airsoft and real guns.
+In addition, Airsoft King recommends the following for preventing any mistaken identity between Airsoft and real guns.

-- Do not expose Airsoft guns in public.
+- Keep Airsoft guns and equipment completely concealed in public.

 - Do not play Airsoft games on public property.